Porch: Veranda

-A Veranda (also spelled 'verandah') style porch is usually large and may encompass the entire facade as well as the sides of a structure.
+A veranda (also spelled 'verandah') style porch is usually large and may encompass the entire façade as well as the sides of a structure.
 An extreme example is the Grand Hotel on Mackinac Island, Michigan, which has the longest porch in the world at 660 ft in length.

 Lanai

-A Lanai is a roofed, open-sided veranda, patio or porch originating in Hawaii.
+A lanai is a roofed, open-sided veranda, patio, or porch originating in Hawaii.

 Sun porch

 A sun porch, or sun room, also referred to as a Florida room, can be any room or separate structure, usually enclosed with glass, but can be an enclosed porch.

 Stoop

-A stoop is a landing, usually small, at the top of stairs and when covered by a roof is a small porch.
+A stoop is a landing, usually small, at the top of steps and when covered by a roof is a small porch.